jdmendoza/applied_deep_learning_resources/wandb_video_notes/13_keras_speech_recognition.md

 ## Video Notes
 * Arguably the field that got people interested in deep learning

-* Objective of the video is to classify people saying different words and try to detect which work is said
+* Objective of the project is to classify sound files as words

-* Take wavfiles -> apply transformation -> feed into neural networks
+* Approach: Take wavfiles -> apply transformation -> feed into neural networks

-* MFCC: Buckets of frequencies and time and converters wav files into images
+* MFCC for feature extractions.
+Roughly, it buckets of frequencies and time and converts wav files into images

 * Each sample is an image (audio spectrogram) with a label

 * Initial approach: flatten image and feed into dense network

-* Second: convolutional neural network, A 2d conv is reasonable since adjacent pixels have meaning and related.
+* Second: convolutional neural network, A 2d conv is reasonable since adjacent pixels have meaning and are related.
 This approaches gets over 90% accuracy

-* Third: Add additional 2d conv net,.
+* Third: Add additional 2d conv net.
 This gives slightly better performance ~94% accuracy.

 * Fourth: Dropout for overfitting, helps increase validation accuracy